Supplier of Toluene from Turkey and Dubai-UAE

 Other Notable Applications:

-• Scientific Applications: Toluene’s low freezing point makes it suitable for use in certain scientific instruments like liquid-in-glass minimum thermometers, which are employed to measure the lowest temperature reached over a specific period.
+• Scientific Applications: Due to this low freezing point, toluene is used in certain scientific instruments, like liquid-in-glass minimum thermometers, where it measures the lowest prevailing temperature over a period of time.

 • High-Performance Fuels: Due to its specific properties, toluene can be a component in high-octane aviation fuels, which are essential for ensuring optimal performance and safety in airplanes.